lavague-ai/LaVague/docs/docs/get-started/token-usage.md

 !!! warning "Initialize `TokenCounter` before all other modules"

-    We use callbacks to count tokens, make sure to declare the counter as the very first module to make sure all callbacks will be properly registered and ensure all tokens will be counter.
+    We use callbacks to count tokens.
+Make sure to initalize your TokenCounter before any other modules to make sure all callbacks will be properly registered and ensure all tokens will be counted.

 ```python